AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 ---
-title: Managing Users and Permissions
+title: Managing users and permissions
-zendesk_id: 360016731291
+description: Learn how to manage your MBI users.
 ---
+# Managing users

 MBI is intended to be a single source of truth across your organization.
 Each user will have their own set of dashboards which they can [share with other users](../../data-user/dashboards/share-dashboard-with-users.md).